creativenull/projectlocal.vim/README.md

 + `:ProjectLocalAutoloadDisable` - Disable auto sourcing, if it was enabled.
 This means the next time you open vim then it will not automatically source the local project config file, but can manually load the file via `:ProjectLocalLoad`.
 + `:ProjectLocalLoad` - Manually source the local project config file if autoload is disabled.

+## Contributing

+At this point, you're welcome to just look at the code and see what issue you can find or be able to propose additional features.

 [vim-exrc]: https://vimhelp.org/options.txt.html#'exrc'
 [vim-secure]: https://vimhelp.org/options.txt.html#'secure'